RichardKnop/minisql/README.md

 `MiniSQL` is a research project aimed at implementing a simple relational database in Golang.
 This project exists mostly for myself as a way to learn principles and design of relational databases.
 It is not meant to be used as a real database.

-Shout out to some great repos and other resources that invaluable while figuring out how to get this all working together:
+Shout out to some great repos and other resources that were invaluable while figuring out how to get this all working together:
 - [Let's Build a Simple Database](https://cstack.github.io/db_tutorial/parts/part1.html)
 - [go-sqldb](https://github.com/auxten/go-sqldb)
 - [sqlparser](https://github.com/marianogappa/sqlparser)